100 Year Starship: 100 Year Starship Symposia

 Three days prior to the start of the Symposium, then director of DARPA, Dr. Regina E. Dugan, and her deputy, Dr Kaighan (Ken) Gabriel, discussed the plan and intent of the symposium with Neyland and requested he cancel the entire event.
 Neyland explained how visible and public it was, with world travelers already en route to attend.
 He suggested that cancelling would have a more negative impact than letting it happen.
 Dugan and Gabriel agreed to let the symposium proceed, but required removal of all DARPA and NASA logos and emblems, as well as curtailing participation by DARPA personnel.
 They also insisted that no public video, audio recordings or photography would be allowed, and no proceedings or papers would be officially published.

 The symposium was held in Orlando, Florida, from September 30 to October 2, 2011.
 It included presentations on the technology, biology, physics, philosophy, sociology, and economics of interstellar flight.
 More than 500 papers were submitted and more than 700 people attended.
 Select papers from the conference were published in the Journal of the British Interplanetary Society.

 Neyland, who orchestrated the one-year starship study, provided the welcome and introduction at the Symposium, but no other DARPA personnel spoke.
-No high-level NASA officials spoke at the symposium either, other than Pete Worden, director of the NASA Ames Research Center in California, whom Neyland described as a “co-conspirator” and who was often regarded as a maverick in the space agency.
+No high-level NASA officials spoke at the symposium either, other than Pete Worden, director of the NASA Ames Research Center in California, whom Neyland described as a "co-conspirator" and who was often regarded as a maverick in the space agency.

 In 2012, after the Jemison Foundation was named as the winner of the DARPA 100YSS grant, it organized the second symposium in Houston.
 Papers on many subjects related to interstellar flight and organizational foundations were presented.
 In 2013 and 2014 symposia were held in Houston, and a fifth in November 2015.
+The sixth symposium was held in Nairobi, Kenya from January 31-February 4, 2023.